 More importantly, studies suggest that vancomycin has a damaging effect on the kidneys through prolonged use.
 However, daptomycin has shown none of these toxic side effects and in some circumstances it has helped to alleviate similar kidney damage.
 Therefore, daptomycin could not only be a more effective form of treatment but also a safer one.

-This potent antibiotic is steadily gaining popularity and in 2015 of the 6075 patients catalogued in the Cubicin Outcomes Registry and Experience database (CORE) there was an 85% success rate in treatment to those prescribed daptomycin.
+This potent antibiotic is steadily gaining popularity.
+In 2015 of the 6075 patients catalogued in the Cubicin Outcomes Registry and Experience database (CORE), there was an 85% success rate in treatment of those prescribed daptomycin.
 The CORE database was set up specifically to catalogue uses of daptomycin in a clinical setting and analyse the results.
 Overall these appear to be promising with less than 5% of patients reporting adverse effects from the treatment.

 With further trials and study, these statistics can only improve as more effective analogues and combinations with other prescriptions are used.

 At the start of 2017, a team of chemists and biologists at York reported new antibiotics of potential use for the treatment of gonorrhoea.
 (The World Health Organization warned that if someone contracts gonorrhoea, it is now much harder to treat, and in some cases impossible, as the infection is developing resistance to antibiotics.)
 They harnessed the therapeutic effects of carbon monoxide-releasing molecules – these molecules bind to the bacteria that causes gonorrhoea, preventing the bacteria from producing energy and killing it.

 © University of York